objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 		// Get the next item held in the multidimensional property Set item = $ORDER(..TotalAuditsOfType(item)) Quit:item=""

-		// Set the sensor, defining the item so the subcategory will be used (or created then used) Do ..SetSensor("TotalAuditsOfType",..TotalAuditsOfType(item), item)
+		// Set the sensor, defining the item so the subcategory will be used Do ..SetSensor("TotalAuditsOfType",..TotalAuditsOfType(item), item)

 		// Reset the counts to 0